 - Does the company answer your call during operating hours or do you go to voicemail?

-- Check their website – are they showing photos of containers with their company name on them?
+- Check their website: Does a website exist?
+If so, are they showing photos of containers with their company name on them?
 Or are they just stock photos?

 - Can you find customer reviews for that business on Google or Yelp?

 - Does their email address include their company name, or is it a generic gmail address or one that is just letters and numbers?